robidev/open_scada_dms/README.md

 ### Static dataprovider
 Static values can be created for svg by defining datapoints, and operating on them to set a value. it will be stored in the historic db, and the latest value is retrieved when needed for display.
 This is done by the static_dataprovider.
 The URI`static://` is used for static values.
 When written to via an operate command, a value is created if it did not yet exist and stored in influxdb and redis where it can be read back from.

-### Grafana
-Grafana is used for displaying graphs of datapoints, and analyzing historical data and trends from the influxdb time-series database.